If you’re on a low income, you may be able to claim council tax support to help you pay your council tax bill.

-To claim council tax support, click 'Start a claim' below and then select the 'Start New Form' option.
+To claim council tax support, select 'Apply for council tax support' below and choose the 'Start new form' option.

 Continue a saved application

-If you have previously started and saved an application form for council tax support, you can continue your existing application.
+If you've previously started and saved an application form for council tax support, you can continue your existing application.

-Click 'Continue application' below, then enter the 12 digit saved reference number that you were given when you saved the form and click continue.
+Select 'Continue your council tax support application' below, then enter the 12 digit reference number you were given when you saved the form and select 'Continue'.